mrellipse/toucan/SECURITY.md

 * client browser outputs the verification code using `console.info()` and displays form on page
 * the verification code is submitted, and a new access token (with updated details) is issued by the server

-The entire process is 'platform aware'.
-If a user logs in from a different browser or device, they will need to repeat the verification process again before the server will allow access to secured paths
+> The verification process is 'platform aware'.
+If a user logs in from a different browser or device, they will need to _repeat_ the verification process again before access to secured paths is allowed

 ## Requests